Helperby

-There is also an annual beer festival held in September to raise funds for future development of a Children's play area.
+There is also an annual beer festival held in September to raise funds for future development of the play area near to the Cricket Club.

+As of March 2025, the Golden Lion Inn, located in Helperby, is looking for people to fund the re-opening of the pub, by turning it into a community asset.
+The pub originally closed in September 2024 following the death of the landlord.
+This initiative is being led by a small community group, overseen by the Brafferton and Helperby Parish Council.
+The community group will have 6 months to source funds to buy the pub, before it will be re-listed to external buyers.

 The film The Life and Crimes of William Palmer was filmed in the village in 1998.

 There is now a Children's play area, located outside the Millennium Village Hall, next to the post office.

-In 2022 a Wedding Event venue was opened, located on the outskirts of Helperby.
+In 2022 a Wedding Event venue was opened, located in the gardens of Helperby Hall.

 Governance

 An electoral ward in the same name exists.
 This ward had a total population of 1,922 at the Census 2011.

+Newton-by-Chester was formerly a township in the parish of Brafferton, in 1866 Helperby became a separate civil parish, on 1 April 2019 the parish was merged with Brafferton to form "Brafferton and Helperby".

+Until 1974 it was in the North Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

+The Brafferton and Helperby Parish Council oversees the local governance of the area.
+As of April 2025, they meet once a month to discuss local matters.